bloomberg/chef-bach/bootstrap.md

 [vagrant box images from Canonical](http://cloud-images.ubuntu.com/vagrant/) to provision the bcpc-bootstrap node.

-If you have a local offline repository mirror, you should alter the Vagrantfile to use it when provisioning:
+If you have a [local repository mirror](#setting-up-a-private-repos-mirror), you can alter the Vagrantfile to use it when provisioning:

 ```
 $local_mirror = "10.0.100.4"